MichaelS32/README-generator/README.md

 # README.md Generator

   ## Description
-  This command line application was designed to construct a markdown readme framework based on the answers of the prompts given to users
+  This command line application uses the Inquirer NPM, File System (FS), and Node.js to construct a markdown readme framework based on the answers of the prompts given to users

   ## Demonstration
   <img src='./src/giphy.mp4' alt='README Generator Gif' width='50%' />